grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Percy considered her options.
 "You are fairly certain it's fuckin' Shakes?"
 She asked Hemi.

-"I am fairly certain that contact is not the big ship it sounds like."
-Said Hemi.
+"I am fairly certain that contact is not the big ship it sounds like," said Hemi.

 "OK, fuck it.
 Ping it."